 Power Pro Soldering Iron Kit (#7904)

-Obviously Tampatec went over the Power Pro Soldering Iron Kit (#7904) first…because ours is the best!
+Tampatec reviewed the Iso-Tip Power Pro Soldering Iron Kit (#7904).
 As you can see, one of the first things to do is to tin the tip, and it only took TEN seconds for our iron to heat up.
 As noted, it is useful to use a wet sponge to clean the tip.
 When soldering, the best thing to do is to heat the solder joint up first, then apply the solder to the solder joint.
 Now onto soldering wires; the first thing to do is to strip off the ends of the wiring and make an X, then twist them together.
 Use flux (cleaning agent) to bond solder to solder joint.
 As you can see, there are multiple different variations of flux.

 Power Probe Butane Soldering Iron